March Break: Saturday March 9th – Sunday March 17th, 2019

 People who are allergic to shellfish may also be allergic to insects.
 All food samples may contain nuts.

-The Chrysalis Café will be open all week.
-Please note that Monday through Friday the Cafe will be offering an Express Menu of some select options from the regular menu.
+The Chrysalis Café will be open all week and will be offering an Express Menu of some select options from the regular menu.